A Storyteller That Got the Details Right

 Edge was the first Parker to be in hardcover, but it doesn't feel that different from the previous ten quickies.
 However, the next three hardcover books are longer and more serious.

 ****Slayground (1971) A stone masterpiece.
 Here’s the thing about the Parker series: they are believable.
 In this case, Parker is trapped inside a large indoor amusement park in the Midwest while the local Mafia hunts for him.
 This is, of course, ludicrous.
 But Westlake never tips the action into parody.
-When Parker falls into an icy stream, he needs to sleep for 6 hours before he can fight again.
+When Parker falls into an icy stream, he needs to sleep before he can fight again.
 When he realizes there are just too many hoods for him to take on alone, he leaves without triumph.

 Plunder Squad (1972) Parker steals some art.
 There are some amusing moments when he interfaces with high society a little bit.
 One of Parker’s crew, fat Lou Sternberg, is reading Anthony Powell: indeed, Sternberg seems to be modeled on Widmerpool from A Dance to the Music of Time.